commercetools/merchant-center-application-kit/.changeset/chilly-trainers-decide.md

 '@commercetools-website/custom-applications': minor
 ---

 Support Cypress v12 for Session general availability.
-The `experimentalSessionAndOrigin` is no longer needed when using Cypress v12 but we still support it for backwards compatiblity.
+The `experimentalSessionAndOrigin` is no longer needed when using Cypress v12 but we still support it for backwards compatibility.